 Best for Small Spaces

 For tight apartment corners and dorm rooms, the Hbada Office Task Desk Chair offers a minimalist footprint without sacrificing basic ergonomic principles.
 Measuring just 19.6 inches across the seat, it easily fits into narrow workstations.
 We tested the tension of the 120-degree rocking mechanism and found it surprisingly fluid for a chair of this size.
 The backrest mimics the human spine’s natural curve, providing passive support that reduces slouching.
 The high-density foam seat is moderately thick, coated in a breathable mesh fabric that resists fraying.
-It utilizes a durable SGS-certified gas cylinder, handling daily adjustments smoothly for users up to 250 pounds.
+It features a durable SGS-certified gas cylinder, handling daily adjustments smoothly for users up to 250 pounds.

 7. Mimoglad Office Chair